loosolab/Datenanalyse-2021/wp3/README.md

 Introduction
 ------------

-WP3 Contains a script to speperate one .bam file into seperate files using a cluster assignment table as instructions.
-It also contains a customised .yaml file for the TOBIAS Snakemake Pipeline, that was used to further process the data from these clust .bam files.
+WP3 Contains a script to separate one .bam file of a tissue into seperate files using a cluster assignment table as instructions.
+It also contains a customised .yaml file for the TOBIAS Snakemake Pipeline, that was used to further process the data from these cluster .bam files.

 Installation
 ------------
 Simply clone this repository.
 Before running the clustering script you will need to also install [pysam](https://pypi.org/project/pysam/) in your python environment.
-Aslo for processing the data the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.
+Also for processing the data the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.

 You also need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yml file provided in it like this: